Career Definition for a Commercial Truck Service Manager

 Career and Economic Outlook

-Employment outlook for manager-level jobs in the commercial truck service industry is not readily available, although average job growth of 5% is expected for all first-line supervisors of mechanics and installers from 2014 to 2024.
-Qualified applicants should have technical training and experience, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The average salary in this field was $63,010 in 2015, per the BLS.
+Employment outlook for manager-level jobs in the commercial truck service industry is not readily available, although average job growth of 7% is expected for all first-line supervisors of mechanics and installers from 2016 to 2026.
+Qualified applicants should have technical training and experience, according to the U.S. Bureau of Labor Statistics (BLS).
+The median salary in this field was $64,780 in 2017, per the BLS.

 Alternate Career Options